ODI-documentation/materials/static/data/queries.md

 | 9 | bacodi:il-diavolo | bacodi:TuttelealtrestorieCinque | bacodi:due-di-denari | bacodi:TuttelealtrestorieCinque |
 | 10 | bacodi:la-papessa | bacodi:TuttelealtrestorieCinque | bacodi:asso-di-coppe | bacodi:TuttelealtrestorieCinque |

-## The iconographic dimension
+## The miniatures' dimension

-There are a total of 118 iconographic images running along edition's margins comprising 61 large and 57 small images.
-Iconographic dimensions however are different.
+There are a total of 118 miniature reproductions in the margin of the text comprising 61 large and 57 small images.
+Miniature reproductions however have different dimensions.
-The three queries regarding the iconographic dimension of the cards show that, as regards numerals and triumphs, the discrepancy between the number of big dimensions and small dimensions is little.
+The three queries regarding the dimension of the reproductions show that, as regards numerals and triumphs, the discrepancy between the number of big dimensions and small dimensions is little.
-Iconographic dimension of court cards, and in particular those representing protagonists, is differently almost always big with the exception of three occurrences in the sixth chapter *Tutte le altre storie* in which it's printed with a small size (*Il Bagatto* in the fifth story; *La Temperanza* and *La Giustizia* in the last story).
+Court cards' miniature reproductions, and in particular those representing protagonists, have differently almost always big dimension with the exception of three occurrences in the sixth chapter *Tutte le altre storie* in which they are printed with a small dimension (*Il Bagatto* in the fifth story; *La Temperanza* and *La Giustizia* in the last story).
 In all three occurrences however the three cards express something else than the protagonist's presentation at the beginning of the story.
 In other words, the big size serves, initially, to the reader of the story to identify the protagonist's card; the other times the protagonist appears with a different card it can be either big or small in size.
 For instance, in *Storia dell’alchimista che vendette l’anima* the protagonist is, initially, represented by the *Fante di Coppe* and it has got a big dimension.
 After, the protagonist is represented by *Il Bagatto* to express the protagonist's desire to become emperor and the triumph is printed with a small dimension.
 In this way, the author’s artistic choice to give importance to the dimension of each card in the text is proven.
 In the case of the protagonist's card, the big dimension indicates the importance of the protagonist as the main driving force of the narration.

-### protagonist's dimension
+### The protagonist's dimension

-What is the iconographic dimension of the protagonist?
+What is the miniature reproduction's dimension of the protagonist?

 ```
 select distinct ?cardDeck ?story ?iconography